 The main culprit in all this seems to be an organization called NSO Group Technologies Ltd., an outfit that has labelled itself “a leader in mobile and cellular cyber warfare”.
 It has been further determined that Trident has three main iOS security vulnerabilities, officially known as CVE-2016-4657, CVE-2016-4655 and CVE-2016-4656, an explanation of their security fault details found on the linked pages.
 All of this has led to Apple’s release of security update 9.3.5 on August 25th, which the company says is critical for all iPhone users to apply to their iPhones or iPads.

 To implement Apple’s security fix, just go to Settings > General > Software Update, and your device will auto-check for available updates or latest version of iOS.
 It will show the 9.3.5 version as available.
 Tap on the “download and install” button to implement the update process.
 Your iPhone passcode may be required to update, but beyond that everything should be automatic.
 You should receive a message that says “Your software is now up to date.”

 The Data Center is the leader in providing managed IT services in Albany.
-Contact our expert IT staff at (518) 459-3282 or send us an email at email@example.com if you have any concerns about iPhone updates and any mobile device security vulnerabilities, and we will be happy to answer any and all your questions.
+Contact our expert IT staff at (518) 459-DATA (3282) or send us an email at firstname.lastname@example.org if you have any concerns about iPhone updates and any mobile device security vulnerabilities, and we will be happy to answer any and all your questions.